Local deformation rings and a Breuil-M\'{e}zard conjecture when l\neq p: Introduction

-\subsection{Acknowledgements.}
+In a forthcoming paper, we will extend theorem \ref{thm:BM} to the case of $n$-dimensional representations using global methods.

+The structure of this paper is as follows.
+In section~\ref{sec:preliminaries} we define the universal deformation rings and show how to reduce their study to the case when $\bar{\rho}$ is tamely ramified.
+We also prove some lemmas that will be useful in the calculations that follow.
+In section~\ref{sec:types} we define the deformation rings with fixed inertial type that we will need, and discuss the construction of the representations $\sigma(\tau)$.
+In section~\ref{sec:breuil-mezard} we state and prove the main theorem, modulo the calculations of section~\ref{sec:calculations} and results of section~\ref{sec:repthy}.
+Section~\ref{sec:calculations} contains the calculations of explicit equations for local deformation rings, divided into cases according to the value of $q$ mod $l$.
+Finally, in section~\ref{sec:repthy} we prove the results on the mod $l$ reduction of the $\sigma(\tau)$ that are stated in section~\ref{sec:reduction-types} (and used in the proof of theorem~\ref{thm:BM}).

+\subsection{Acknowledgements}

-The author is grateful to his thesis supervisor Prof.\ Toby Gee for suggesting this topic, for comments on drafts of this paper, and for answering many questions.
-He also thanks Tristan Kalloniatis for some corrections to an earlier draft.
-This research was supported by the Engineering and Physical Sciences Research Council.
+This work forms part of my Imperial College, London PhD thesis, and I am grateful to my supervisor Toby Gee for suggesting this topic, for comments on drafts of this paper, and for answering many questions.
+I also thank Gebhard B\"{o}ckle, Kevin Buzzard, David Helm, Yongquan Hu, Tristan Kalloniatis, Lue Pan, and Vytautas Pa\v{s}k\={u}nas for helpful comments and corrections, and Jack Thorne for encouraging me to investigate the Cohen--Macaulay property of these deformation rings.

-\section{Preliminaries.}
+This research was supported by the Engineering and Physical Sciences Research Council and the Philip Leverhulme Trust, and part of this work was done during a visit to the University of Chicago supported by the London Mathematical Society and the Cecil King Foundation.

+\section{Preliminaries}